Welcome! I am the creator and curator of The Cyber Record.

 Expect Wyld behavior periodically as I look for ways to improve the format and presentation.

-Explore the world through the lens of Werewolf: The Apocalypse.
-"Rage Across Google Maps" is an interactive map and official and fan-made Septs and Caerns.
-The Atlas contains the Map Companion spreadsheet, a form to submit your own Caerns for inclusion, and the list of books sourced thus far.
+Explore the world through the lens of Werewolf: The Apocalypse with "Rage Across Google Maps", an interactive map and official and fan-made Septs and Caerns.
+The Atlas contains the Map Companion spreadsheet (including entries that aren't on the map), a form to submit your own Caerns for inclusion, and the list of books sourced thus far.

 Curation of terminology